What is Polybutylene Pipe and Should You Replace It?

 Can I Sell My House with Polybutylene Piping?

-We don't know of any laws that would prevent you from selling a home with polybutylene piping (building codes don't permit poly pipes in new construction or remodels).
-However, if you know you have poly plumbing - you will most likely need to disclose that fact.
+We're not aware of any laws that would stop you from selling a home with polybutylene piping (building codes prohibit poly pipes in new construction or remodels).
+However, if you have polybutylene plumbing, you'll likely need to disclose it to potential buyers.

 We perform many polybutylene repipe quotes for sellers planning a sale - or even for buyers, who want to factor repipe costs into their offers: even when there has been no history of PB pipe failures.